DymanZy/WordFilter/README.md

 current branch is fuzzysearch.

 try pushing to master branch.
+New add on smart branch.

 modify on smartsearch branch.